The first two steps can be skipped after you do it once. git remote add upstream [url to tvm repo] git fetch upstream git rebase upstream/main

 Here are some tips for git workflow.

-## How to resolve conflict with master
+How to resolve a conflict with main¶

-First rebase to most recent master
+First rebase to most recent main

 The git may show some conflicts it cannot merge, say conflicted.py.